 Whirlwind, it was.

-He’s at the age where a modest party still thrills to no end, and a few Spider-man masks, simple cupcakes and his neighborhood buddies are enough to plaster a smile on his face all day.
+He was at the age where a modest party still thrilled to no end, and a few Spider-man masks, simple cupcakes and his neighborhood buddies were enough to plaster a smile on his face all day.

-This is different, by the way, for my daughter who’s turning eight years old and already planning her party.
+This was different, by the way, for my daughter who was turning eight years old a few months later and already planning her party in October.

-This weekend I also baked up a batch of mini zucchini muffins (with zucchini I shredded quickly with a box grater and froze this summer—best idea EVER), my daughter carved her pumpkin from my parents’ farm, and we managed to hit the park and play outside A LOT.
+That weekend I also baked up a batch of mini zucchini muffins (with zucchini I shredded quickly with a box grater and froze this summer — best idea EVER), my daughter carved her pumpkin from my parents’ farm, and we managed to hit the park and play outside A LOT.